amit-fire/file_processing/file_processing/README.txt

 System.out.println is used for logging.
 In a production code, a proper logging mechanism (log4j, slf4j, etc) would be used.
 Additional logs would be useful for a production code.

-Run the application: see run application.docx
+Running the application: see run application.docx

-Output
+Output:
 1. various png files
 2. large_file_output.docx